tinkerbeast/archie-cookiecutter/cpp-cmake-simple/templates/readme.md

 ### all

 Default make target which builds libraries and executables.
-This **also build test executables** if `ARCHIE_ENABLE_GTEST` is on.
 This target is augmented by setting `ARCHIE_BUILD_TYPE=Coverage`, in which case all libraries and executables are instrumented with coverage code and linked with coverage libraries.

 ### test

 Run the test executables via CTest.
 See https://cmake.org/cmake/help/latest/manual/ctest.1.html for CTest command line options.
 The `test` target is only available with `ARCHIE_ENABLE_GTEST=ON`.
 Note that the **binaries must already be built before invcation**.

-### all test
+### check

-Equivalent to invoking `make all` followed by `make test`.
+Build tests and run them.
+This target is only available with `ARCHIE_ENABLE_GTEST=ON`.

 ### clean